 How to Enrol

 To enrol, you need to click on the Add to Cart button on this page.
 You will be asked to register (if you have not already done so).
 You will, at that point, be able to pay immediately by credit/debit card, request a pro-forma invoice or download and complete a “fillable” PDF enrolment form.
-This form can be emailed to or posted to the Publishing Training Centre, Ground Floor, Crowne House, 56-58 Southwark Street, London, SE1 1UN.
+This form can be emailed to email@example.com or posted to the Publishing Training Centre, 6 Bell Yard, London, WC2A.

 Money back guarantee

-If, within 30 days of receiving your course materials (and before any assignments have been sent to your tutor for marking), you decide that the course is not for you, simply return the materials to us, in perfect condition, to receive a full refund.
-In the case of the online version of the course, there is nothing you need to return to us, but your access to the learning platform will cease once your refund is confirmed.
+If, within 30 days of receiving your course materials (and before any assignments have been sent to your tutor for marking), you decide that the course is not for you, simply let us know to receive a full refund.
+Your access to the learning platform will cease once your refund is confirmed.

 You must complete the course within 12 months of enrolment or, if you wish to continue the course beyond this period, you can study for a further 12 months following payment of a re-registration fee.
 Any further extensions are at the discretion of The Publishing Training Centre.